Fmr LLC Sells 107,490 Shares of Glacier Bancorp, Inc. (NASDAQ:GBCI)

-A number of other hedge funds and other institutional investors have also bought and sold shares of the business.
-Profund Advisors LLC boosted its stake in shares of Glacier Bancorp by 47.4% during the second quarter.
-Profund Advisors LLC now owns 16,037 shares of the bank’s stock valued at $883,000 after purchasing an additional 5,159 shares in the last quarter.
-SG Americas Securities LLC boosted its position in Glacier Bancorp by 140.5% during the 2nd quarter.
-SG Americas Securities LLC now owns 49,653 shares of the bank’s stock valued at $2,735,000 after acquiring an additional 29,008 shares in the last quarter.
-Segall Bryant & Hamill LLC increased its holdings in shares of Glacier Bancorp by 11.2% in the 2nd quarter.
-Segall Bryant & Hamill LLC now owns 745,260 shares of the bank’s stock valued at $41,048,000 after acquiring an additional 75,327 shares during the period.
-Natixis Advisors L.P. raised its position in shares of Glacier Bancorp by 8.2% in the 2nd quarter.
-Natixis Advisors L.P. now owns 24,407 shares of the bank’s stock worth $1,344,000 after acquiring an additional 1,846 shares in the last quarter.
-Finally, The Manufacturers Life Insurance Company grew its stake in Glacier Bancorp by 0.9% in the second quarter.
-The Manufacturers Life Insurance Company now owns 509,888 shares of the bank’s stock valued at $28,084,000 after purchasing an additional 4,601 shares during the last quarter.
-71.90% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors also recently bought and sold shares of the company.
+South Dakota Investment Council grew its stake in shares of Glacier Bancorp by 0.4% during the 1st quarter.
+South Dakota Investment Council now owns 42,960 shares of the bank’s stock valued at $2,452,000 after acquiring an additional 173 shares during the period.
+NEXT Financial Group Inc raised its position in shares of Glacier Bancorp by 47.5% during the 2nd quarter.
+NEXT Financial Group Inc now owns 702 shares of the bank’s stock valued at $39,000 after purchasing an additional 226 shares during the period.
+Great West Life Assurance Co.
+Can lifted its stake in shares of Glacier Bancorp by 0.7% during the 2nd quarter.
+Great West Life Assurance Co.
+Can now owns 37,282 shares of the bank’s stock valued at $2,054,000 after buying an additional 269 shares in the last quarter.
+Park Avenue Securities LLC raised its position in shares of Glacier Bancorp by 6.2% during the second quarter.
+Park Avenue Securities LLC now owns 5,103 shares of the bank’s stock valued at $281,000 after buying an additional 298 shares during the last quarter.
+Finally, Baird Financial Group Inc. grew its stake in Glacier Bancorp by 6.1% during the second quarter.
+Baird Financial Group Inc. now owns 5,226 shares of the bank’s stock valued at $288,000 after acquiring an additional 301 shares in the last quarter.
+71.90% of the stock is currently owned by hedge funds and other institutional investors.

-In related news, Chairman Craig A. Langel purchased 15,000 shares of the business’s stock in a transaction that occurred on Wednesday, July 28th.
-The stock was purchased at an average price of $51.55 per share, with a total value of $773,250.00.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-0.55% of the stock is owned by corporate insiders.
+Several research firms have commented on GBCI.
+Truist lifted their price objective on shares of Glacier Bancorp from $60.00 to $64.00 and gave the stock a “buy” rating in a research note on Tuesday, September 28th.
+Truist Securities upped their price objective on Glacier Bancorp from $60.00 to $64.00 and gave the company a “buy” rating in a research report on Tuesday, September 28th.
+Two equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus price target of $64.67.

-Glacier Bancorp (NASDAQ:GBCI) last announced its earnings results on Wednesday, July 21st.
-The bank reported $0.81 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.73 by $0.08.
+Glacier Bancorp (NASDAQ:GBCI) last issued its quarterly earnings data on Wednesday, July 21st.
+The bank reported $0.81 earnings per share for the quarter, beating analysts’ consensus estimates of $0.73 by $0.08.
+The company had revenue of $190.99 million for the quarter, compared to the consensus estimate of $199.14 million.
 Glacier Bancorp had a return on equity of 13.81% and a net margin of 38.58%.
-The firm had revenue of $190.99 million for the quarter, compared to analyst estimates of $199.14 million.
-During the same quarter last year, the firm posted $0.66 EPS.
-The business’s revenue was up .8% on a year-over-year basis.
-Research analysts anticipate that Glacier Bancorp, Inc. will post 2.84 EPS for the current fiscal year.
+The firm’s revenue for the quarter was up .8% compared to the same quarter last year.
+During the same quarter last year, the company earned $0.66 earnings per share.
+On average, sell-side analysts expect that Glacier Bancorp, Inc. will post 2.84 EPS for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, October 21st.
-Stockholders of record on Monday, October 11th will be issued a dividend of $0.32 per share.
-This is a boost from Glacier Bancorp’s previous quarterly dividend of $0.30.
-This represents a $1.28 annualized dividend and a dividend yield of 2.30%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, October 21st.
+Stockholders of record on Monday, October 11th will be given a $0.32 dividend.
 The ex-dividend date of this dividend is Friday, October 8th.
-Glacier Bancorp’s payout ratio is currently 45.55%.

-GBCI has been the topic of a number of analyst reports.
-Truist lifted their price objective on shares of Glacier Bancorp from $60.00 to $64.00 and gave the stock a “buy” rating in a research report on Tuesday, September 28th.
-Truist Securities upped their price target on Glacier Bancorp from $60.00 to $64.00 and gave the stock a “buy” rating in a research report on Tuesday, September 28th.
-Two analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of “Buy” and a consensus price target of $64.67.
+This represents a $1.28 dividend on an annualized basis and a dividend yield of 2.30%.
+This is an increase from Glacier Bancorp’s previous quarterly dividend of $0.30.
+Glacier Bancorp’s payout ratio is presently 45.55%.

 Glacier Bancorp, Inc is a bank holding company, which engages in the provision of commercial banking services.
 It operates through the following segments: Residential Real Estate Loans, Home Equity loans, and Other Consumer Loans.
 It offers retail banking, business banking, real estate, commercial, agriculture and consumer loans and mortgage origination services.